omdevteam/om/docs/html/_sources/documentation_advanced_documentation.rst.txt

 dictionary as an argument.

-When the function finishes running, the monitor transmits the Python tuple returned by the *process_data* function to the master node.
+When the function finishes running, the monitor transmits the Python tuple returned by the *process_data* function to the collecting node.
 The worker then retrieves the next event.
-The master node executes the *collect_data* function defined in the Processing Layer every time it receives data from a worker, passing the received data as an argument to the function.
+The collecting node executes the *collect_data* function defined in the Processing Layer every time it receives data from a worker, passing the received data as an argument to the function.